ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : a network entity

-Claims used as evidence:

-: TBD

 Description:

 : A newly manufactured device needs to be onboarded into a network where many if not all device management duties are performed by the network owner.
 The device owner wants to verify the device originated from a legitimate vendor.
 A cryptographic device identity such as an IEEE802.1AR is embedded during manufacturing and a certificate identifying the device is delivered to the owner  onboarding agent.
 The device authenticates using its 802.1AR IDevID to prove it originated from the expected vendor.

 The device chain of custody from the original device manufacturer to the new owner may also be verified as part of device provenance attestation.
 The chain of custody history may be collected by a cloud service or similar capability that the supply chain and owner agree to use.

-{{I-D.fedorkow-rats-network-device-attestation}} section 1.2 refers to this
-as "Provable Device Identity", and section 2.3 details the parties.
+{{I-D.fedorkow-rats-network-device-attestation}} section 1.2 refers to this as "Provable Device Identity", and section 2.3 details the parties.